-Samsung Electronics is considering launching the upcoming budget model of the Galaxy S21 smartphone in the US and Europe only, industry sources said on Friday, due to global semiconductor shortages.
+Due to global semiconductor shortages, industry sources said that Samsung Electronics is considering launching the upcoming budget model of the Galaxy S21 smartphone in the US and Europe only.

 Samsung is reviewing a plan to release the Galaxy S21 Fan Edition (FE) in the US and Europe after skipping the domestic market and other countries following the tight supply of mobile application processors, according to the sources.